Skip to main content

 Stage 4: Don’t Neglect Your Stamina Bar (Health is a Mechanic)

 This is the part every “how to improve gaming skills quickly” listicle glosses over with “get sleep” and “eat well.”
 It’s not just about having energy.
-It’s about treating your body like a character’s stamina and mana pool that directly modifies your stats.
+It’s about treating your body like a character’s stamina and energy pool that directly modifies your stats.

 I made three changes that had a sharper impact than any aim coach: